calinburloiu/couchdoop/README.md

     --output /user/johnny/output
 ```

-The argument `--couchbase-view-keys` you must provide a ';' separated list of keys used to query the view.
+For argument `--couchbase-view-keys` you must provide a ';' separated list of keys used to query the view.
 Couchbase accepts array keys for views.
 In the above example two keys are passed.
 Each Hadoop _map_ task will take a key to query the view.
 The many the keys you provide here the more you increase the parallelism.

 Let's assume that we want to import user click events from Couchbase.
 For each event we create a document that contains the date in the key.
 For example, key `click::johnny::1404736126`, contains username "Johnny" and the UNIX time 1404736126 when the click was performed.
 Behind the key we store the following document which tracks the fact that the user clicked button download on pixel coordinate (23, 46):